 These component are loosely coupled and could be replaced with other components or newer versions.

 "That's the thing, cloud systems evolve so rapidly that you cannot keep up with all."

 There's also strength in numbers.
 I know now that people around me are working mainly with the same components as I am and I can actually get insights from them.
 The community also goes beyond our own organization: I know Microsoft Architects and MVP's whose responsibilities are to train and help us.
 That's just amazing.
 That's true for other clouds probably as well but the Microsoft guys I know by name and that always helps.

 My choice?
 Azure.

 As you probably guessed, my choice is Azure.
-I have had only one small affair with Google Cloud Platform but otherwise Azure has been my one and only.
-The past few months have been great, I passed the certification exams to be an Azure Solutions Architect Expert, so I've put a lot of effort and focus on Azure.
+I've had only one small affair with Google Cloud Platform but otherwise Azure has been my one and only.
+The past few months have been great: I passed the certification exams to be an Azure Solutions Architect Expert, so I've put a lot of effort and focus on Azure.

-Now I can really say with confidence that I am the Azure Lead in Siili Solutions.
+Now I can really say with confidence that I am the Azure Lead at Siili Solutions.